 - Pain or swelling of an arm or leg with warmth over the affected area.

-- Unexplained shortness of breath, chest pain, or discomfort that worsens on deep breathing.
+- Unexplained shortness of breath, chest pain, or discomfort worsening upon deep breathing.

-- Unexplained rapid pulse, or numbness or weakness on one side of the body.
+- Unexplained rapid pulse, numbness, or weakness on one side of the body.

 - Bad headache with nausea, vomiting, stiff neck, fever, and sensitivity to light.